pythonindia/inpycon2023/_pages-content/jobs-board-rules-guidelines.md

 ### Respect and Inclusivity:

 - Users are expected to maintain a respectful and inclusive environment when interacting with job listings or other users on the platform.
+- Any kind of disrespectful, discriminatory, or offensive behavior against any party will not be tolerated.
+- Please make sure to follow PyCon India's [Code of Conduct](https://in.pycon.org/2023/code-of-conduct/).
+- If you feel unsafe during any of the interactions, or feel like someone is violating the rules, please [report the incident to the CoC Workgroup](https://in.pycon.org/2023/reporting-guide/).

 ### Disclaimer: